Imdad-Rakib/Real-Time-Chat-Server/README.md

-# Real Time Chat Application
+# Real Time Chat Application 🚀

 ![Current Version](https://img.shields.io/badge/version-v0.1-blue)
 ![GitHub contributors](https://img.shields.io/github/contributors/madhur-taneja/README-Template)

+Hey folks!
+Welcome to our Real-Time Chat App, where chatting just got a whole lot cooler.
+Connect instantly, enjoy smooth conversations, and dive into the chat revolution.
+Let's keep it simple and chat-tastic! 💬✨

 A template for README files that can be used for your future projects.
 A small description about the project, shields as well as the link to your repo.